 Risk Appetite.
 The AAF Company faces a broad range of risks reflecting its responsibilities as the Trustee of the Army Amenities Fund and the Messes Trust Fund.
-These risks include those resulting from its responsibility of being self sustaining and performing day to day operational activities to achieve its purpose.
+These risks include the responsibility of being self-sustaining and performing day to day operational activities to achieve its purpose.
 The Company has a low to middle appetite for operational risk and makes resources available to mitigate risk to acceptable levels.

-The following are the responsibilities of the Accountable Authority, the Secretariat and Audit Committee in relation to risk oversight and management of the Company:
+The following are the responsibilities for the Board of Directors, the Secretariat and the Audit Committee in relation to risk oversight and management of the Company: